The answer to the question above might seem easy!

 I'll define 'load testing' as:

-'Simulating real application load, in actual user scenarios, checking response times and long term stability.'
+'running multiple users against an application, checking response times and long term stability.'

 the value of even trying to do this.
 I'll try to cover as much of this as I can in these pages,